benjann/geoplot/README.md

 # geoplot
 Stata module to draw maps

+`geoplot` draws maps from shape files and other datasets.
+The procedure is to first create one or several frames containing the source data using command `geoframe` and then apply `geoplot` to plot the data from these frames.
+Multiple layers of elements such as regions, borders, lakes, roads, labels, and symbols can be freely combined.
+The look of the elements (e.g. their color) can be varied depending on the values of variables.

-To install `geoplot` from GitHub, type
+To install `geoplot` from the SSC Archive, type

-    . net install geoplot, replace from(https://raw.githubusercontent.com/benjann/geoplot/main/)
+    . ssc install geoplot, replace

-Stata 17 is required.
+in Stata.
+Stata version 17 or newer is required.
+Furthermore, the following packages need to be installed on the system:

-The following packages are required:

     . ssc install palettes, replace
     . ssc install colrspace, replace
     . ssc install moremata, replace

+Installation of `geoplot` from GitHub:

+    . net install geoplot, replace from(https://raw.githubusercontent.com/benjann/geoplot/main/)

 ---